-MCP16501 4 x 4 mm VQFN-24

-Example

-Legend: XX...X Customer-specific information

-Year code (last digit of calendar year) Υ ΥY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01')

-NNN

-Alphanumeric traceability code Pb-free JEDEC® designator for Matte Tin (Sn) (e3)

-This package is Pb-free.
-The Pb-free JEDEC designator (@3) can be found on the outer packaging for this package.

-In the event the full Microchip part number cannot be marked on one line, it will Note: be carried over to the next line, thus limiting the number of available characters for customer-specific information.
+Legend : XXX Y YY WW NNN @3 Customer-specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Pb-free JEDEC [®] designator for Matte Tin (Sn) This package is Pb-free.
+The Pb-free JEDEC designator ((3)) can be found on the outer packaging for this package.
+Note: be carrie nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.